Blazing Dragons (video game)

-Blazing Dragons is a point-and-click adventure game developed by the Illusions Gaming Company and published by Crystal Dynamics.
-It is based on the television series of the same name and was released for the PlayStation and Sega Saturn in late 1996.

-The game is based on the legend of King Arthur with the player controlling Flicker, a dragon who lives in Camelhot castle.
+Blazing Dragons is a 1996 point-and-click adventure game developed by the Illusions Gaming Company and published by Crystal Dynamics for the PlayStation and Sega Saturn.
+It is adapted from the television series of the same name, based on the legend of King Arthur, with the player controlling an anthropomorphic dragon named Flicker.
 He is in love with Princess Flame, but is not eligible to ask for her hand in marriage because he is not a knight and must pass a trial hosted by the King to become one.
 The writing and humor in the game is heavily influenced by Monty Python, with Terry Jones serving as one of the game's many voice actors.

 Synopsis

 As Flicker, the player must collect various objects and interact with a cast of dragon and human characters in order to solve puzzles.
 As is the case with many other graphic adventure games, the player can never reach a game over or otherwise reach a point where a puzzle can not be solved.
 The player's overall quest is to become a dragon knight to compete in the grand tournament and win the heart of Princess Flame.
 However, the player discovers an evil human plot to take over the kingdom by kidnapping the princess.